 Share Do you experience cancer-related pain or support someone in pain? on FacebookShare Do you experience cancer-related pain or support someone in pain? on TwitterShare Do you experience cancer-related pain or support someone in pain? on LinkedinEmail Do you experience cancer-related pain or support someone in pain? link

-We invite you to take part in this project if you have experienced cancer-related pain or if you care for a person with this type of pain.
+We invite you to take part in this project if you have experienced cancer-related pain or if you are a family member of someone with cancer-related pain.
 We would like to hear about your experience of accessing support specific to cancer-related pain with the aim of creating an education resource for healthcare professionals.

 Background

-Cancer-related pain can happen at any time before or after a diagnosis and can be caused by different factors such as the disease itself and its treatments - surgery for example.
-Pain can impact on all aspects of a persons life - from reducing mobility, disrupting sleep, attention, and mood.
+Cancer-related pain can happen at any time before or after a diagnosis and can be caused by different factors, such as the disease itself and its treatments, such as surgery, for example.
+Pain can impact all aspects of a person's life, from reducing mobility to disrupting sleep, attention, and mood.
 It is important that healthcare professionals have the correct tools to understand pain and to support people living with it.

 Aim of my research

-Currently there is a lack of education and support for healthcare professionals regarding cancer-related pain.
+Currently, there is a lack of education and support for healthcare professionals regarding cancer-related pain.
 The aim of this project is to understand their current knowledge levels and experience in this area.
-We will bring together both healthcare professionals and those affected by pain to develop a resource that will educate professionals on how to provide better support for patients.
+We will bring together both healthcare professionals and those affected by pain to develop a resource that will support professionals to provide better care to those impacted by cancer-related pain.

-We invite you to take part in this project if you have experienced cancer-related pain or if you care for a person with this type of pain.
+We invite you to take part in this project if you have experienced cancer-related pain or if you are a family member of someone with cancer-related pain.
 We would like to hear about your experience of accessing support specific to cancer-related pain with the aim of creating an education resource for healthcare professionals.

 Background

-Cancer-related pain can happen at any time before or after a diagnosis and can be caused by different factors such as the disease itself and its treatments - surgery for example.
-Pain can impact on all aspects of a persons life - from reducing mobility, disrupting sleep, attention, and mood.
+Cancer-related pain can happen at any time before or after a diagnosis and can be caused by different factors, such as the disease itself and its treatments, such as surgery, for example.
+Pain can impact all aspects of a person's life, from reducing mobility to disrupting sleep, attention, and mood.
 It is important that healthcare professionals have the correct tools to understand pain and to support people living with it.

 Aim of my research

-Currently there is a lack of education and support for healthcare professionals regarding cancer-related pain.
+Currently, there is a lack of education and support for healthcare professionals regarding cancer-related pain.
 The aim of this project is to understand their current knowledge levels and experience in this area.
-We will bring together both healthcare professionals and those affected by pain to develop a resource that will educate professionals on how to provide better support for patients.
+We will bring together both healthcare professionals and those affected by pain to develop a resource that will support professionals to provide better care to those impacted by cancer-related pain.